IAU College, Aix-en-Provence

 Students can avoid fees by paying in-person at the UMW Cashier’s office by cash or check (made out to “UMW”).
 The Cashier’s office is located on the 2nd floor of Lee Hall.

-OPTION 1 – 3 WEEKS: 1 COURSE from either Session B or C: Students will earn transfer credit for a 3-credit course offered by IAU College.
-UMW’s Dr. Di Lauro teaches “HUM 301C: From Bordeaux to Lyon” during Session C and it is highly recommended that UMW students participate in her course (there is a $450 supplemental fee associated with this course).
+OPTION 1 – 3 WEEKS: 1 COURSE from Session B. Students will earn transfer credit for a 3-credit course from IAU’s Summer Course Catalog.
+UMW’s Dr. Di Lauro teaches “HUM 301C: From Bordeaux to Lyon” during Session B and it is highly recommended that UMW students participate in her course.
+However, a student is welcome to choose an alternate course in Session B offered by IAU and will pay an additional fee of $375 to do so.

 Dr. Di Lauro’s Course Description – “From Bordeaux to Lyon: Cultural Landscapes of Southern France”